 Let’s admit!
-You’re probably afraid to switch on a raw food diet for your Frenchie.
+You’re probably afraid to switch your Frenchie to a raw food diet.
 Some of the most common questions I hear from people are: ‘‘Is it safe for my dog?
 How to know what amount of meat to use?
 What other ingredients to put?”

 How to tailor the BARF diet for your Frenchie?

-Ideally, the BARF diet should consist of raw meat (25-75 %), and so-called additives.
-Additives present organ meat, veggies, supplements, and bones.
-The percentage of meat depends on your French bulldog’ age and energy level.
+Ideally, the BARF diet should consist of raw meat (25-75 %), and so-called natural additives.
+Natural additives represent organ meat, veggies, supplements, and bones.
+The percentage of meat depends on your French bulldog’s age and energy level.
 If you own a puppy or a pregnant Frenchie, they require a meat-based diet – from 50-75 % of meat.
 On the other hand, adult and older batpigs don’t need more than 25 % of meat in their diet.